 Rear Adm.
-McCormick-Boyle, is a native of Griffins Mills, N.Y.
+Rebecca McCormick-Boyle, Nurse Corps, U.S. Navy, is a native of Griffins Mills, N.Y.
 Following graduation from the State University of New York at Buffalo School of Nursing, she was commissioned in 1981 and reported to Naval Hospital, Orlando, Fla., where she worked as a surgical and critical care nurse.
 In 1984, she transferred to the National Naval Medical Center in Bethesda, Md., and served as a coronary care nurse, before returning to Buffalo in 1987 to be a medical programs recruiter.
 In 1991, she reported to Naval Hospital, Okinawa, Japan, as division officer for in-patient and ambulatory care.
 While in Okinawa she completed her Master of Science degree in Human Resource Management Systems from Chapman University.
 She earned a Master of Health Administration from Baylor University in 1996.